 They are accompanied by sugar cubes, date fruits, or another Iranian dessert, spiccato e it up; sometimes, Ira,nian ted is made with a pinch of cinnamon or lemon juice.

-Arabic coffee: This drink in Iran is served in most Arabic regions, especially southern parts of Iran.
-You can try this coffee in southern cities such as Bandar-e Abbas or Ahvaz.
+Arabic coffee: This drink in Iran is served in most Arabic regions, especially in southern parts of Iran.
+Try this coffee in southern cities such as Bandar-e Abbas or Ahvaz.
 The routines and steps of preparation and serving date long back into history; each is meaningful.

 Chehar Tokhme: A hot drink mostly served to those down with flue or common Cold.
 A mixture of 4 different herbal seeds helps your body fight the viruses and keeps you hydrated simultaneously—a miracle of Iranian beverages for your body.